 Here is a list of the highlights.

-- Rock en Seine Festival [Canceled for 2021] is a 3-day rock music festival, held at Domaine National de Saint-Cloud just west of Paris.
+- Rock en Seine Festival is a 3-day rock music festival, held at Domaine National de Saint-Cloud just west of Paris.
 In 2023, this festival will be held on August 23, 25, 26, and 27.

 Other Events, Festivals, and Experiences

 - Liberation of Paris The Hôtel de Ville holds festivities and activities on August 25th honoring the ousting of German forces from Paris.